whchien/whchien/README.md

 <h1> 🙋🏻‍♂️ Hello world!
 This is Will.
 </h1>
 <p>
-    I am an AI Engineer with over 4 years of experience across the financial and energy industries.
+    I am an AI Engineer / Data Scientist with 5 years of experience across the financial and energy industries.
 My secret recipe is discovering the umami where the right question meets the right technology.
 </p>
 <p>
-I’m from Taiwan: the land of boba 🧋 and semiconductors 💾, currently based in the Netherlands.
+I’m from Taiwan: the land of boba 🧋, currently based in the Netherlands.
 </p>

 <h3>Core AI & MLOps Expertise</h3>